Vocabulary for Academic IELTS Writing Task 2 (part 3)

 5. It is our responsibility to help or look after those less fortunate than ourselves (for example, the homeless, the mentally ill).

 Useful Words to show Relations:

-across, across from, where, in which, to which, from which, under, over, inside, on top of, along, through, as far as, northern, southern, eastern, western, to the left/ on the left hand side, to the right/ on the right hand side, to the south, in back, behind the, in front, in front of the ..., in the middle, adjacent, mid point halfway, interior, diagonal, edge limit, parallel, parallel to, perpendicular to, opposite, overlapping, exterior, intersection, rectangle, square, circle, vertical, horizontal.
+across, across from, where, in which, to which, from which, under, over, inside, on top of, along, though, as far as, northern, southern, eastern, western, to the left/ on the left-hand side, to the right/ on the right-hand side, to the south, in back, behind the, in front, in front of the ..., in the middle, adjacent, midpoint halfway, interior, diagonal, edge limit, parallel, parallel to, perpendicular to, opposite, overlapping, exterior, intersection, rectangle, square, circle, vertical, horizontal.

 Useful Words for Classification:

 aspect, attributes, bases, basic kinds of, categories, characteristics, classes, classifications, classify, contradictory, contrasting, dissimilar, distinguishable, divide, divided into, factors, falls into, fundamental, important, insignificant, kinds of, main kinds of, methods, minor, mutually exclusive, opposing, opposite, origins, parts, primary, secondary, qualities, significant, similar, sources, types of, unimportant.

 Aspect, Category, characteristics, clarify, class, condition, define, definition, explain, explanation, form, in other words, kind, method, paraphrase, type.

 If you feel comfortable with the vocabulary section of IELTS Academic Writing task 2, continue studying "IELTS Academic Writing Task 2 Preparation" section.